Aerial view of mixed traffic on a tree-lined road

 Assign orders intelligently to depots and territories

-Our software supports structured allocation of orders to depots, regions, and service areas so stable tours can be built on a stronger operational foundation.
+Our software supports the structured allocation of orders to depots, regions, and delivery territories so a robust basis for stable tours can be created.

-Time windows, vehicle restrictions, service levels, and operational constraints feed directly into tour formation instead of being corrected manually afterward.
+Time windows, vehicle restrictions, service levels, and operational boundary conditions flow directly into route formation instead of being corrected manually afterward.

 Use heterogeneous fleets consistently

-Different vehicle classes, capacities, ranges, shift models, and urban restrictions can all be represented inside one integrated planning logic.
+Different vehicle classes, capacities, ranges, shift models, and urban restrictions can all be represented together in one integrated planning logic.

 Steer delivery waves and multi-trip scenarios

-Several delivery waves, reloads, and repeated vehicle usage across the day can be planned systematically instead of handled ad hoc.
+Several delivery waves, reloads, and repeated vehicle usage during the day can all be planned and dispatched systematically.

 Accelerate re-optimization in daily operations

-When conditions change, the solution generates robust alternatives quickly so dispatch can react to delays, new orders, or vehicle failures in a structured way.
+When deviations occur, the solution generates robust alternatives quickly so dispatch teams can react to new orders, delays, or failures in a structured way.

 Your benefits